22940dev/port-jarvis/content/notes/how-to-backup-linux-server/index.md

 ```

-## 3. Initialize the backup respository
+## 3. Initialize the backup repository

 Now we're ready to have Restic initialize the repository.
 This saves a `config` file in your S3 bucket and starts the encryption process right off the bat.
 You only need to run this once.